madiele/vod2pod-rss/CONTRIBUTING.md

 When contributing to this repository, please first discuss the change you wish to make via issue, email, or any other method with the owners of this repository before making a change.

-Fix for bugs can be opened out of the blue.
+Fix for small bugs or typos can be opened out of the blue as long as they don't alter the flow of the program too much.

 When adding a feature try to also add some test if possible.